OUR Student Ambassadors

 Random Fun Fact: I love playing ping pong and tennis.

-Random Fun Fact: I like to go fishing.
+Random Fun Fact: I have perfect pitch!

 Raseel Jazairi